Russia sends bombs as Ukraine marks grim Bucha anniversary

 Russian soldiers on intercepted phone conversations called it “zachistka” — cleansing, according to an investigation by The Associated Press and the PBS series “Frontline.”

-Such organized cruelty — used by Russian troops in past conflicts as well, notably in Chechnya — was later repeated in Russia-occupied territories across Ukraine.
+Such organized cruelty, which Russian troops employed in past conflicts as well, notably in Chechnya, was later repeated in Russia-occupied territories across Ukraine.

+Zelenskyy handed out medals to soldiers, police, doctors, teachers and emergency services in Bucha, as well as to families of two soldiers killed during the defense of the Kyiv region.

+“Ukrainian people, you have stopped the biggest anti-human force of our times,” he said.
+“You have stopped the force which has no respect and wants to destroy everything that gives meaning to human life.”

-More than 1,400 civilian deaths, including 37 children, were documented by Ukrainian authorities, Zelenskyy said.
+More than 1,400 civilian deaths, including 37 children, were documented in the Bucha district by Ukrainian authorities, Zelenskyy said.

-More than 175 people were found in mass graves and alleged torture chambers, Zelenskyy said.
+More than 175 people were found in mass graves and alleged torture chambers, according to Zelenskyy.
 Ukraine and other countries, including the U.S., have demanded that Russia answer for war crimes.

 Prosecutor General Andriy Kostin alleged Friday that many of the dead civilians were tortured.
 Almost 100 Russian soldiers are suspected of war crimes, he said on his Telegram channel, and indictments have been issued for 35 of them.